 We are stewards of substantial assets which are the product of investment by our tenants through the rents they pay and substantial public grants.
 We have an obligation to ensure that our housing stock continues to be valued in the coming decades.
-Our Board and all our staff are focused on ensuring that the association is run with both enthusiasm and prudence.
-We are committed to demonstrating, both to our immediate stakeholders and the wider public, that we are well run, open in our decision making and an organisation which others wish to work in partnership with.
+We are committed to demonstrating to our tenants, partners and the wider public that we are well run, open in our decision making and an association which other organisations want to work with.